droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./test/README.md - Explains how to run tests.

 **./test/functional** - Regression tests to run and related helper files.
 [These tests focus on high-level external-facing functionality](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2014-July/006379.html), mostly related to RPC calls, but the tests also includes other test types (e.g., block serialization and various protocols).
-Also includes a set of tools that can be used to kick off Python-based tests, primarily based on Core's RPC functionality but including other test types based on external functionality. *[Added in 0.15](https://github.com/bitcoin/bitcoin/pull/9956), with files moved from ./qa/pull-tester*.
+Also includes a set of tools that can be used to kick off Python-based tests, primarily based on Core's RPC functionality but including other test types based on external functionality. *[Added in 0.15](https://github.com/bitcoin/bitcoin/pull/9956), with files moved from ./qa/pull-tester, and [reworked in 0.16](https://github.com/bitcoin/bitcoin/pull/11774) to give virtually all files one of seven prefixes: feature, interface, mempool, mining, p2p, rpc, wallet*.

 ./test/functional/.gitignore - Files for Git to ignore.

-./test/functional/abandontransaction.py - Tests the *abandontransaction* RPC call. [*Added in 0.12*](https://github.com/bitcoin/bitcoin/pull/7312).

-./test/functional/assumevalid.py - Tests the *assumevalid* RPC call. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/9484).

-./test/functional/bipdersig.py - [Confirms that the BIP 66 soft fork/switchover code works properly.](https://github.com/bitcoin/bitcoin/pull/5713) Uses BitcoinTestFramework.
+~~./test/functional/bipdersig.py~~ - [Confirms that the BIP 66 soft fork/switchover code works properly.](https://github.com/bitcoin/bitcoin/pull/5713) Uses BitcoinTestFramework.
 [Mike Hearn believes this is incomplete and removed it from Bitcoin XT](https://github.com/bitcoinxt/bitcoinxt/commit/8a4875b9ba9aacbeaead771a4c16ec3747c5a9df). [*Removed in 0.15*](https://github.com/bitcoin/bitcoin/pull/10695).

-./test/functional/bipdersig-p2p.py - [Confirms that the BIP 66 soft fork/switchover code works properly in a P2P environment.](https://github.com/bitcoin/bitcoin/pull/5981) Uses *comptool*/ComparisonTestFramework.

-./test/functional/bip9-softforks.py - Tests BIP 9 activation logic. [*Added in 0.12.1*](https://github.com/bitcoin/bitcoin/pull/7648).

-./test/functional/bip65-cltv.py - [Confirms that the BIP 65 soft fork/switchover code works properly.](https://github.com/bitcoin/bitcoin/pull/6351) Uses BitcoinTestFramework. [*Removed in 0.15*](https://github.com/bitcoin/bitcoin/pull/10695).
+~~./test/functional/bip65-cltv~~.py - [Confirms that the BIP 65 soft fork/switchover code works properly.](https://github.com/bitcoin/bitcoin/pull/6351) Uses BitcoinTestFramework. [*Removed in 0.15*](https://github.com/bitcoin/bitcoin/pull/10695).

-./test/functional/bip65-cltv-p2p.py - [Confirms that the BIP 65 soft fork/switchover code works properly in a P2P environment.](https://github.com/bitcoin/bitcoin/pull/6351) Uses *comptool*/ComparisonTestFramework.

-./test/functional/bip68-sequence.py - Tests BIP 68 functionality in the mempool. [*Added in 0.12.1*](https://github.com/bitcoin/bitcoin/pull/7184).

-./test/functional/bip68-112-113-p2p.py - Tests the activation logic of BIP 9 (aka "versionbits") and the consensus logic for BIPs 68, 112, and 113, all in a P2P environment. [*Added in 0.12.1*](https://github.com/bitcoin/bitcoin/pull/7648).

-./test/functional/bitcoin\_cli.cpp - Tests the *bitcoin-cli* binary, which can differ from the RPC interface. [*Added in 0.15.1*](https://github.com/bitcoin/bitcoin/pull/10798).

-./test/functional/blockchain.py - Tests the *gettxoutsetinfo* RPC functionality.

-./test/functional/bumpfee.py - Tests the *bumpfee* RPC functionality. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8456).

 ./test/functional/combine\_logs.py - A script that can aggregate multiple *bitcoind* log files when running ./test/functional/test\_runner.py, along with test\_framework.log for specific tests.
 Output can be text or HTML (see ./test/functional/combined\_log\_template.html). [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/10017).